glpi-project/glpi/apirest.md

 ### ERROR_NOT_FOUND {#ERROR_NOT_FOUND}

-The desired ressource (itemtype-id) was not found in glpi database.
+The desired resource (itemtype-id) was not found in the GLPI database.

 ### ERROR_BAD_ARRAY {#ERROR_BAD_ARRAY}

-The http body must be an an array of objects.
+The HTTP body must be an an array of objects.

 ### ERROR_METHOD_NOT_ALLOWED {#ERROR_METHOD_NOT_ALLOWED}

-You specified an inexistent or not not allowed ressource.
+You specified an inexistent or not not allowed resource.

 ### ERROR_RIGHT_MISSING {#ERROR_RIGHT_MISSING}

 The current logged user miss rights in his profile to do the provided action.
-Alter thiss profile or choose a new one for the user in GLPI main interface
+Alter this profile or choose a new one for the user in GLPI main interface.

 ### ERROR_SESSION_TOKEN_INVALID {#ERROR_SESSION_TOKEN_INVALID}

 The Session-Token provided in header is invalid.
-You should redo an [Init session](#init_session).
+You should redo an [Init session](#init_session) request.

 ### ERROR_SESSION_TOKEN_MISSING {#ERROR_SESSION_TOKEN_MISSING}

-You miss to provide Session-Token in header of your http request.
+You miss to provide Session-Token in header of your HTTP request.

 ### ERROR_APP_TOKEN_PARAMETERS_MISSING {#ERROR_APP_TOKEN_PARAMETERS_MISSING}

-The current api ask to provide an App-Token header to uses its methods.
+The current API requires an App-Token header for using its methods.

 ### ERROR_NOT_DELETED {#ERROR_NOT_DELETED}

-You must mark the item for deletion before actualy deleting it
+You must mark the item for deletion before actually deleting it

 ### ERROR_NOT_ALLOWED_IP {#ERROR_NOT_ALLOWED_IP}

-We can't find an active client defined in config for your ip.
+We can't find an active client defined in configuration for your IP.
-Go to glpi Configuration > Setup menu and API tab to check ip access.
+Go to the GLPI Configuration > Setup menu and API tab to check IP access.

 ### ERROR_LOGIN_PARAMETERS_MISSING {#ERROR_LOGIN_PARAMETERS_MISSING}